 These books were difficult to put down and kept me up pretty late.
 Warning: They are a bit romantic, but hey, some of us don't mind that. ;)

 While in Miami, I finished Crossed and was itching for something to read.
 Somehow I stumbled upon Maze Runner by James Dashner.
 This book is definitely more male oriented and took a few pages to keep my attention.
-I was baffled the entire time - there are no clues for the reader as to why these kids might not remember anything from their past or why they were placed in the Glade...
+I was baffled the entire time - there are no clues for the reader as to why these kids might not remember anything from their past or how/why they ended up in the Glade...

 I am slightly interested in seeing the movie that I just discovered while searching for this image...

-My most recent read is Legend by Marie Lu.
+My most recent read is Legend by Marie Lu [author that graduated from my high school a year after I did!].
 I burned through this book pretty quick.
 It's from two points of view that end up intersecting...you can pretty much tell what is going to happen, but I still thought it was worth it. :)